-Rent-to-Own: Be Informed Before You Sign
+Rent-to-own: Be informed before you sign

 You don't need good credit to rent an item.
 Most rent-to-own companies typically require only a source of income, a place of residence, and references from people who know you.
 The leasing company may pull your credit report to verify who you are, and it may or may not report payments to the credit bureaus.
 If it does, the information could show up on your credit report.

-Rent-to-own may seem cheap, but in practice it costs as much as payday loans, car title loans and other expensive forms of lending, with effective annual percentage rates typically north of 200%.
+Rent-to-own may seem cheap, but in practice it costs as much as payday loans, car title loans and other expensive forms of lending, with effective annual percentage rates typically north of 200 percent.

 The Federal Trade Commission suggests you ask these questions before choosing rent-to-own: